-There is no cut off, the higher the score, the higher the level of sexual function impairment caused by urinary incontinence or pelvic organ prolapse.
+There is no cut off, the lower the score, the greater the impairment of the sexual function caused by urinary incontinence or pelvic organ prolapse.

-The PISQ12 is often recommended in assessment of sexual dysfunction because it is condition specific and was proven validity and excellent responsiveness.
+The PISQ12 is often recommended in assessment of sexual dysfunction because it is condition specific and has proven validity and excellent responsiveness.

 About the PISQ studies

 Based on previous research conclusions and other sexual function nonspecific instruments, the PISQ, which is the original 31 item version of the questionnaire was created after a two-phase study.

 During the first phase, 83 female subjects have completed the PISQ and the Incontinence Impact Questionnaire-7.
 The second phase was one of validation and involved 99 subjects.
 This time, results were correlated with the Sexual History Form-12.

 The study identified three domains of function: Behavioural/Emotive, Physical, and Partner-Related.

 The short version study used data from the original study and employed the short 12 item version in an additional number of 46 subjects, for validation.